-EXHIBIT NUMBER
+EXHIBIT

-- 4.1 Specimen of Class A common stock and Class B common stock certificates (incorporated by reference to Exhibit 4.3 to Amendment No. 1 to Odetics' Registration Statement on Form S-1 (Reg.
-No. 033-67932) as filed with the SEC on September 30, 1993). - 4.2 Form of rights certificate for Odetics' preferred stock purchase rights (incorporated by reference to Exhibit A of Exhibit 4 to Odetics' Current Report on Form 8-K as filed with the SEC on May 1, 1998). - 5.1 Opinion of Brobeck, Phleger & Harrison LLP. - 23.1 Consent of Independent Auditors. - 23.2 Consent of Brobeck, Phleger & Harrison LLP (included in Exhibit 5.1). - 24.1 Power of Attorney (included in signature page).
+NUMBER 4.1 Specimen of Class A common stock and Class B common stock certificates (incorporated by reference to Exhibit 4.3 to Amendment No. 1 to Odetics' Registration Statement on Form S-1 (Reg.
+No. 033-67932) as filed with the SEC on September 30, 1993).
+4.2 Form of rights certificate for Odetics' preferred stock purchase rights (incorporated by reference to Exhibit A of Exhibit 4 to Odetics' Current Report on Form 8-K as filed with the SEC on May 1, 1998).
+4.3 Form of Stock Purchase Agreement.
+4.4 Stock Purchase Agreement dated March 31, 2002 between Odetics and Stradling Yocca Carlson and Rauth.
+5.1 Opinion of Brobeck, Phleger & Harrison LLP.
+23.1 Consent of Independent Auditors.
+23.2 Consent of Brobeck, Phleger & Harrison LLP (included in Exhibit 5.1).
+24.1 Power of Attorney (included in signature page).